 The Auburn Automobile Company of Auburn, Indiana grew out of a horse-drawn carriage business founded in 1874 by Charles Eckhart.
 His sons began automobile production in 1900, but by the end of World War I, could not generate a profit and closed its doors.
 The pair sold the company to a Chicago investment group who revived the brand, but ran into a similar profitability issues.
 This led them to approach successful automobile salesman Errett Lobban Cord, better known today as E.L, with an offer to run the company.
 Cord countered with to buy out plan.

 The group accepted and by the end of 1925, Cord took over full control of Auburn.
 The next year he acquired Duesenberg, then began building Cord automobiles in 1929, just in time for the Great Depression.
-Unfortunately, the Great Depression and some shady stock practices would spell the end for all three of these fine automobile grands.
+Unfortunately, the economic downturn and some shady stock practices would lead to the end for all three of these fine automobile brands.
 On this day in 1937, the last Cord 812 left the factory, shutting the lights on Auburn Automobile Company.
-Interestingly, while the last Duesenberg chassis had been finished earlier that year, wasn’t fitted with a body for several more years.
+Interestingly, while the last Duesenberg chassis had been finished earlier that year, it wasn’t fitted with a body for several more years.
 Ready the crazy tale of the last Duesenberg over on Jalopnik.